winlibs/openssl/INSTALL.md

 synonymous with `no-ssl3`.
 Note this only affects version negotiation.
 OpenSSL will still provide the methods for applications to explicitly select the individual protocol versions.

+### no-integrity-only-ciphers

+Don't build support for integrity only ciphers in tls.

 ### no-{protocol}-method